truecharts/public/docs/manual/development/apps-wishlist.md

 ##### GUI suggestions

 - Use all screen on install / edit app, not just a sidebar.
 [NAS-110183](https://jira.ixsystems.com/browse/NAS-110183)
-- Add service information (Service name and ports) to the App Overview (In the card displayed when clicking an installed app).
+- Add service information (Service name and ports) to the App Overview (In the card displayed when clicking an installed app). https://jira.ixsystems.com/browse/NAS-112062
-- The "Application Events" in the App Overview should be shown in a similar UI widget as the container logs.
-This would improve the readability.
-- Allow changing colors (yellow/gold default) of catalogs/trains boxes in the available/installed apps tabs, to be easier to distinguish between catalog/train.
+- Allow changing colors (yellow/gold default) of catalogs/trains boxes in the available/installed apps tabs, to be easier to distinguish between catalog/train. https://jira.ixsystems.com/browse/NAS-112065
 - Add option for separators and whitespace in questions.yaml [NAS-110750](https://jira.ixsystems.com/browse/NAS-110750)

 ##### Backend suggestions

-- Add ability to save a PVC backup even on app delete
+- Add ability to save and restore a PVC backup even on app delete https://jira.ixsystems.com/browse/NAS-112066
-- Add ability to restore a PVC backup from a deleted app
 - Add MetalLB Loadbalancer https://jira.ixsystems.com/browse/NAS-111019